-In my latest trainers training workshop (two and a half days in Kassel, Germany, March 2016) the participants, experienced theater pedagogues themselves, were aiming to get inspired and implement our practice with their drama youth groups in schools.
-The theme of the workshop was proposed to me and was quite special: “Film as cultural experience and as an inspiration point for youth productions especially in theater with the aim to combine video and drama”.
+In my latest trainers training workshop in Germany, (March 2016) the participants, experienced theater pedagogues themselves, were aiming to get inspired and implement our practice with their drama youth groups in schools.
+The theme of the workshop was quite special: “Film as cultural experience and as an inspiration point for youth productions especially in theater with the aim to combine video and drama”.
 I will give here a short account of my concerns and some solutions I proposed.
-A more developed description will be presented in the YouthDocs manual in July 2016, an Erasmus plus project that dealt with video and drama in teenage productions, 2014-16 and can be found here.
+A more developed description is already presented in the manual of “YouthDocs” , an Erasmus+ project that dealt with video and drama in teenage productions, 2014-16 and can be found here.

 Obviously there is no given methodology to face this so I was challenged to look back both at my familiar set of tools from “reading and writing media” and reconsider qualities of film and theater that would help build upon.
-Thus, my planning involved specifying certain common issues: characters, theme, story-line, setting and the fact that what we produce, even when we are talking about documentary film or verbatim theater, is a transformation of reality into something else.
-This representation and transformation requires the use and manipulation of the basic elements of these languages.
-Thus in terms of form I wanted to indicate how useful is a focus on the close up may be as well as the importance of sound.
+Thus, my planning involved specifying certain common issues: characters, theme, story-line. setting and the fact that what we produce is always a transformation of reality into something else.
+This representation and transformation requires the use and manipulation of the basic elements of both these languages.
+Thus in terms of form I wanted to indicate how useful a focus on the close up may be as well as the importance of sound.
 Why?
-Because these elements may condense narrative, point of view and atmosphere.
+Because these elements condense narrative, point of view and atmosphere.

 I was also searching for a more theoretical concept which would underpin the above.
 I found this in the notions of “engagement” and “alienation”, as both film and theater have done in the 20th century (e.g. through the ideas of Brecht and Godard).
-This was a “bridge” that helped me connect content and form with history: how the cultural experience of film has developed and affected audiences, in relation to “masters” of the medium and drama itself.
-Selected extracts from “The man with the movie camera” by Vertov and “A bout de souffle” by Godard, offered a series of visual incentives to show how elliptical narrative may develop and how differently movement and human presence can be portrayed.
+This was a “bridge” that helped me connect content and form with history.

 Furthermore I felt that I had to help participants become aware of how “young” film is as an art form and how quickly it evolved in its short life: I wonder if we could ever compare 2000 years of drama to less than 200 years of still and moving image?